ahmedxtb/PML/Report.md

 ## Model fitting

 Our algorithm of choice to build a predictive model for activity recognition of weight lifting exercises will be the random forest algorithm as it deals naturally with non-linearity, it automatically selects which variables are more important and is generally robust to outliers and correlated covariates.
+So we may expect a relatively low out-of-sample error (lower than 5%).
 We chose to use a 5-fold cross validation method when applying the random forest algorithm.

 ```r